bhartiy/learnsellacious/pages/42.plugins/sellacious-gst/docs.md

 ## Seller GST details:

 In sellacious, your seller's can also submit their GST details.
-To submit the seller's details go to Sellacious backend > User Profile > Sellers.
+To submit the seller's details go to Sellacious Backend > User Profile > Sellers.
 Open any profile and you can view the GST details.
 Seller's can submit these GST details from their profile.

 ![](gst3.png)

+## HSN/SAC# for products:

+To enable this option for your products, go to Sellacious Backend > Settings > Global Configuration > Backend Display Options.
+Check the HSN/SAC # to enable it in product edit layout.

+## GST Orders and Invoices:

+Sellacious comes with inbuilt template manager, which allows you to